ric2b/Vivaldi-browser/chromium/styleguide/web/web.md

     * Include the SVG in a WebUI page-specific icon file. e.g. `chrome/browser/resources/settings/icons.html`.
     * If reused across multiple WebUI pages, include the SVG in `ui/webui/resources/cr_elements/icons.html` .
   * You may copy the SVG code from [iron-icons files](https://github.com/PolymerElements/iron-icons/blob/master/iron-icons.js).

+## Lit
+Lit is now recommended (over Polymer) for new WebUI development.
+Lit should generally be used for any new WebUI pages and any new custom elements being added to existing pages, with the following exceptions:

+* New custom elements that need to be a direct parent of an `iron-list` can use Polymer while a Lit-based alternative is developed.
+* New custom elements in the Settings, Print Preview, and Password Manager UIs that need to interact with those pages `prefs` and `model` mechanisms can use Polymer, since these mechanisms rely heavily on subproperty observation and are unlikely to be migrated to Lit in the near future.

+Further guidance on Lit use in Chromium can be found in a [dedicated doc](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/webui_using_lit.md).

 ## Grit processing